Cylinder head resurfacing, is a very common process today, especially with all the leaking head gaskets.

 - The angle changed slightly to better align with an aftermarket intake manifold.

 The specifications vary depending on the type of head gasket.
-If the surface is too rough, or in some cases too smooth, the gasket may not seal properly and leak.
-One common mistake to avoid here is not looking up the recommended specifications; for a particular engine and/or a particular type of head gasket.
+So, if the surface is too rough, or in some cases too smooth; the gasket may not seal properly and leak.
+One common mistake to avoid here is, not looking up the recommended specifications; for a particular engine and/or a particular type of head gasket.

-Many machine shops today have switched to dry milling.
+That’s why, many machine shops today, have switched to dry milling.

 This is because it eliminates the mess and maintenance that go with wet grinding.

 To achieve smoother finishes required by many of today’s aluminum heads; you need to use the right combination of table feed and (rpm), when milling the cylinder head.
 This requires a variable speed table and/or multi-speed or variable speed milling head.
 Increasing the (rpm) of the cutting head and/or slowing down the feed rate, produces a smoother finish.

 We recommend a feed rate of two inches per minute at 1,000 rpm; on a milling machine with a two-bladed cutter ( harder to index but better ); to achieve a surface finish of 12 RA.
 Carbide or PCD tooling is usually recommended for, milling aluminum.
 While, carbide or CBN is recommended, for milling cast iron.